-By already providing accessible, task-oriented instructions in the onboarding phase, municipalities can accelerate the independence of new employees.
+By already providing accessible, task-oriented instructions during the onboarding phase, municipalities can accelerate the independence of new employees.
 SelfGuide supports this process by offering work instructions in a clear, process-oriented and immediately applicable way.
 This reduces the pressure on internal support and helps new colleagues to participate effectively more quickly.

 This flow is of course positive and desirable, but it also involves risks.
 Because: what happens to the knowledge and experience that someone brings from the previous position?
 This transfer is often still ad hoc - via a short consultation, a separate document or oral explanation.
 As a result, valuable context or information disappears and the successor has to figure out exactly how processes, systems or work agreements work.